BrandenEK/Blasphemous.Randomizer/README.md

 Hard
 - Mourning and Havoc skip may be required
-- Slash Upwarp skips are considered in logic
-- Dive Laser skips are considered in logic
+- Slash Upwarp skips, Dive Laser skips, and using Tirana to break switches are considered in logic
 - Some items in poison clouds are considered in logic without Tiento or Silvered Lung
 - Bosses require 10% less strength to be in logic